Different Types of Mortgages: Which is Best?

 A conforming loan, while much less of a loan than a jumbo loan, is one that meets the underwriting guidelines of Fannie Mae or Freddie Mac, particularly where size is concerned.
 These guidelines include your credit rating and your household income.
 There is also an assets requirements and they’re very dependent on the loan amount that you’re seeking.

 We hope this helps you choose which type of mortgage is right for you.
-When it comes to buying or renting a home, we have more info for you here.
+When it comes to buying or renting a home, more info for you here.